abclution/mikback/README.md

         "DEVICE_SSHKEY": "~/.ssh/id_rsa", // The private key used for login, the default will be your user default "SSH_OPTIONS": "-oPubkeyAcceptedAlgorithms=+ssh-rsa", // Needed for most Mikrotik devices "BASE_PATH": "./configs/",        // Local destination root for exports and backups.
-        "EXPORT": true,                  // Enable Mikrotik config exports.
+        "EXPORT": true,                  // Enable/disable Mikrotik config exports.
 Must enable at least one of VERBOSE/COMPACT types as well.
         "EXPORT_TERSE": true,            // Enable Terse export for both VERBOSE and COMPACT.
 Terse is highly recommended.
         "EXPORT_VERBOSE": true,          // Verbose export, contains all config values.
         "EXPORT_COMPACT": true,          // Compact export, contains only values changed from default settings.